SwiftGen/StencilSwiftKit/Documentation/filters-strings.md

 ## Filter: `hasSuffix`

-Checks if the string has the given suffix - the same as `String.hasSuffix` in Swift works.
+Checks if the string has the given suffix - works the same as Swift's `String.hasSuffix`.

 | Input             | Output          |
 |-------------------|-----------------|